|

 initiatives, including the datacenter and the IoT:

+Nobody really knows too many details about 3D Xpoint - whether it is a phase change memory, a variant of RRAM or something else.
+Both Micron and Intel are being very coy about the details.
+We'll find out eventually, of course.
+Considering the reputation of the two companies, it's very likely that this new memory technology will indeed be just as revolutionary as its initial promise suggests.
 There is no shortage of incredibly smart people in the ranks of Intel.
 The company looks like it's doing all the right things in a long term strategic sense to remain the largest semiconductor company in the world thru the 21st century.
 In the short and medium term, however, Intel is evidently battening down the hatches, trimming sail and pointing its bow into the wind.
 For the moment I remain optimistic - but cautious.

 Area 51